 To be eligible to apply for this funding opportunity, an organization must:

-Be a 501(c)(3) non-profit or agency of government in good standing with the IRS
+Be a 501(c)(3) non-profit or agency in good standing with the IRS

 Practice non-discrimination (agencies with a religious affiliation, will not refuse service to a client based on religion, nor engage in religious proselytizing or religious counseling in any program receiving Federal funds)

-Have the capacity to deliver emergency food programs
+Have the capacity to deliver emergency food and/or shelter programs

 Eligible organizations may request a minimum of $1,000 per organization.

 EFSP funds must be used to supplement or expand existing resources.
-The local EFSP board for Chelan and Douglas Counties has determined that the funds will be used for Served Meals, Other Food, Mass Shelter, Other Shelter, Supplies/Equipment, Rehabiliation/Emergnecy Repairs, Rent/Mortgage and Utilities categories.
+The local EFSP board for Chelan and Douglas Counties has determined that the funds will be used for Served Meals, Other Food, Mass Shelter, Other Shelter, Supplies/Equipment, Rehabilitation/Emergency Repairs, Rent/Mortgage and Utilities categories.
 EFSP funds are distributed on a reimbursement basis and require specific documentation for proof of purchase.
-The Phase 36 Funding Cycle is retroactive to February 1, 2019, which means eligible expenses dated February 1, 2019 to March 31, 2020 can be reimbursed using EFSP funds with documented proof of purchase.

 The Emergency Food and Shelter Program (EFSP) began in 1983 with a $50 million federal appropriation.
 The program was created by Congress to help meet the needs of hungry and homeless people throughout the United States and its territories by allocating federal funds for the provision of food and shelter.